More than 4500 species of roaches with fantastic adaptability features spread all over the globe that helps them survive in even extreme conditions.

-Once these brown-banded roaches infest your home, its difficult to then control them.
+Once these brown-banded roaches infest your home, it’s difficult to control them then.

-The German cockroaches are widely spread worldwide as they can easily adapt to almost all kinds of environments.
+German cockroaches are widely spread worldwide as they can easily adapt to almost all environments.

-These hitchhikers enter your houses through the produce boxes, backpacks of children, and luggage bags of people.
+These hitchhikers enter your houses through produce boxes, children’s backpacks, and people’s luggage bags.

-They are typically fond of warm and humid climatic areas and are commonly found indoors, like bathrooms, kitchen, and hot water tanks.
+They are typically fond of warm and humid climatic areas and are commonly found indoors, like bathrooms, kitchens, and hot water tanks.